microsoft/typespec/packages/website/src/docs/extending-cadl/create-decorators.md

 ## Declaring a decorator signature

-This part is optional but provide great value:
+This part is optional but provides great value:

 - Type checking for the parameters
 - IDE IntelliSense